project-chip/connectedhomeip/docs/testing/python.md

 -   Use ChipDeviceCtrl to interact with the DUT
     -   Controller API is in ChipDeviceCtrl.py (see API doc in file)
     -   some support functions in matter_testing_support.py
--   Use mobly assertions for failing tests
+-   Use Mobly assertions for failing tests
 -   self.step() along with a steps\_ function to mark test plan steps for cert tests
 -